Vascular Ultrasound Program

 The School has earned a strong reputation as a leader in cardiac ultrasound training for over 35 years and is licensed by the State of Arizona State Board for Private Postsecondary Education.
 Recently we have designed our program to include the ever-changing field of vascular sonography.
-The vascular program is designed to meet and exceed the minimum clock hour requirements as recommended by Cardiovascular Credentialing International (“CCI”).
+The vascular program is designed to meet and exceed the minimum clock hour requirements as recommended by the Society of Vascular Ultrasound (SVU).

-The program offers an in-depth clinical experience that will enable students to produce accurate, high-quality vascular images through classroom instruction, hands-on experience with patient models, anatomical lab opportunities, clinical rotations and internships.
-Students will have the opportunity to learn the distinction between normal cardiovascular anatomy and physiology, and gain an understanding of basic pathology and cardiovascular diagnostic procedures.
+The program offers an in-depth clinical experience that will enable students to produce accurate, high-quality vascular images through classroom instruction, hands-on experience with patient models, anatomical lab opportunities, and clinical rotations.
+Students will have the opportunity to learn the distinction between normal and abnormal vascular anatomy and physiology and gain an understanding of basic pathology and vascular diagnostic procedures.

-The program is 12 months, includes 1,960 clock hours, and is offered once a year.
-Application documentation must be complete and submitted by September 1.
+The program is 12 months, includes 1,676 clock hours, and is offered once a year.

 Hours and Days of Instruction